 Others consider them as being basically on the same level as ‘snake oil’ salespeople or even outright scammers and con artists.

-With big scandals in recent years involving financial planners like the collapse of storm financials and the financial planning practices at the Commonwealth Bank, which costed some people their entire life savings, this is perfectly understandable.
+With big scandals in recent years involving financial planners like the collapse of storm financial and the financial planning practices at the Commonwealth Bank, which cost some people their entire life savings, this is perfectly understandable.

 ASIC, who are the regulators of financial planning, as well as the federal government as a whole, are trying to address these issues and fix the system because they understand the important role the profession of financial planning has in society.